Willian199/dart_ddi/README.md

 `Recommendation`: Suitable for objects that need to be retained while a session is active, such as user-specific data or state.

 `Use Case`: Managing user authentication state or caching user-specific preferences.

 ## Dependent
 `Description`: Produces a new instance every time it is requested, ensuring independence and uniqueness.

-`Recommendation`: Useful for objects that should remain independent and different in each context or request.

-`Use Case`: Creating instances of transient objects like data repositories or request handlers.

-## Dependent
-`Description`: Produces a new instance every time it is requested, ensuring independence and uniqueness.